Our Team

 Tahrima Khanom is a social worker with nearly ten years of experience in public health, domestically and internationally.
 She obtained her master’s degree in social work from the University of Michigan with a concentration in management of human services and her bachelor’s degree in psychology from Wayne State University in Detroit.
 From grassroots advocacy and direct care work to program management and administration, Tahrima has a wide range of experiences that have given her a unique and valuable perspective in creating real change in our communities.
 Before joining the Adolescent Health Initiative team as Program Manager, Tahrima worked in various settings, including hospital health systems, federally qualified health centers, county health departments, and nonprofit organizations.
 Tahrima is passionate about developing data-driven, community-centered solutions to help address society’s most pertinent needs.
 In her free time, Tahrima is busy planning her next adventure.

-Lauren Vasquez, MS, CHES (She/Her)
+Lauren Vasquez, MS, CHES (She/Ella)

 Senior Program Specialist and Lead Facilitator of The Adolescent Champion’s Teen Advisory Council (TAC TAC)